AvaloniaUI/Avalonia/docs/spec/logging.md

-# Perspex Logging
+# Avalonia Logging

-Perspex uses [Serilog](https://github.com/serilog/serilog) for logging via the Perspex.Logging.Serilog assembly.
+Avalonia uses [Serilog](https://github.com/serilog/serilog) for logging via the Avalonia.Logging.Serilog assembly.

 The following method should be present in your App.xaml.cs file: